GastonZalba/ol-pdf-printer/README.md

 -   \~~Legends support~~
 -   \~~Imperial units option for scalebar~~
 -   \~~Customizable date format~~
--   Add option to reframe the area before be captured
+-   ~~Add option to reframe the area before be captured~~
+-   Improve the DrawROI functionality (with some helpers and a ui button to trigger it)
 -   Events
 -   Tests!